Libya's coast guard detains almost 600 African migrants

 Libya's coastguard, under pressure from Europe to stem the flow, said on Sunday they had intercepted several boats carrying around 500 migrants and brought them back to shore.

-Captured immigrants are held in often cramped detention centres in Libya, sometimes for months on end, human rights groups say.
+Captured immigrants are held in often cramped detention centers in Libya, sometimes for months on end, human rights groups say.